 Turn the chips frequently and carefully until they begin to brown, about a couple of minutes.
 They will continue to darken once out of the oil so pull them out before they are well-browned.
 Carefully remove the chips with tongs or a big slotted spoon to a big bowl lined with paper towels.
 Sprinkle with salt while the chips are hot.

 After the oil has cooled pour it back into the bottle (discard the settled bits of chips).
 Keep the oil in the fridge and reuse it for more chips, or other uses.
 Nothing wrong with it.

 - 1 can (14.5 ounces) diced tomatoes including the juice

 - 1 can (7 ounces) sliced pickled jalapenos en escabeche including the juice*

 - 1 small onion, coarsely chopped

 - 1 small clove garlic

 - 2 fresh jalapeno peppers, seeded and coarsely chopped

 - Vinegar, fresh lemon juice, or lime juice, to taste

-- *Note: Use about ¾ cup of any brand of sliced jalapeno peppers.
+*Note: Use about ¾ cup of any brand of sliced jalapeno peppers.
 We like to use the canned pepper brine, but you can substitute 2 or 3 tablespoons of vinegar, lemon, or lime juice for the brine and you’ll probably need a bit more salt.
+Makes about 3 cups.